rsoultanaev/test-mix-network/README.md

 Create a virtual environment and install dependencies.

 ```
-virtualenv venv
-source venv/bin/activate
 pip3 install -r requirements.txt
 ```

 ## Usage

-All commands below assume you are running them within the virtual environment (i.e. do `source venv/bin/activate` before running stuff below).

-Both `init_mix.py` and `mix_server.py` will put temporary files like logs and generated mix network configs into the `temp` folder.
+Both `init_mix.py` and `mix_server.py` will put temporary files like logs and generated mix network configs into a specified temporary folder (`temp` by default).
 The folder is created automatically if it doesn't already exist.

 Initialise the mix network.
-The init script takes two optional parameters - number of mix nodes (defaults to 10), and the name of the file that will hold the generated mix network configuration (defaults to `mix_nodes`, and stored in the `temp` folder).
+The init script takes three optional parameters - number of mix nodes (defaults to 3), name of the temporary folder (defaults to `temp`), and whether to use an existing config (will look for it in the temporary folder).

 ```
-./init_mix.py [number of mix nodes] [mix network config file name]
+python3 init_mix.py [-n number of mix nodes] [-t temporary folder] [-u]
 ```

 This will spawn a number of `mix_server.py` instances.
 Each server's output can be seen in their log files, which follow the naming convention `temp/[server's port]`.
 The ports taken up by the servers start at 8000 and count upwards.

 To send a message, the `mix_client.py` script can be used.
-The three required arguments are: path to the mix network config file created by `init_mix.py`, message destination, and message content.
+The arguments are: path to the mix network config file created by `init_mix.py`, message destination, and message content.
 The fourth optional parameter specifies how many mix servers to randomly select from the network to route the message through (defaults to 2).
 Example:

 ```
-./mix_client.py temp/mix_nodes Bob Hello 3
+./mix_client.py -f temp/mix_nodes -d bob@somemail.com -m hello -r 3
 ```

 The above will randomly pick 3 nodes out the mix network and create a message to be routed through them.
 The final server on the path will output the message destination and content into its log file.